 - You were convicted of a crime but received an absolute pardon.

-Based upon some recent case law, there is one other limited scenario where adult expungement is possible: before the conviction.
-In other words, given that Virginia doesn't allow the expungement of any convictions for any reason at any time, the time to challenge the charge is now.
+Given that Virginia doesn't allow the expungement of any convictions for any reason at any time, the time to challenge the charge is now.
 While it may not be possible for everyone to get their charges dismissed, the only opportunity you have is to fight the charge or have it reduced is now.